 You also need to keep the following forms on file:

-- Information Security Statement (INF 1128).
+- Information Security Statement (INF 1128) (PDF).
 Any individual who will have access to DMV records (whether inside or outside your organization) must complete and sign an INF 1128.

-- Commercial Requester Account Terms and Conditions (INF 1230).
+- Commercial Requester Account Terms and Conditions (INF 1230) (PDF).

-Additional instructions can be found in the Commercial Requester Account Instructions and Forms Packet (INF 1133).
+Additional instructions can be found in the Commercial Requester Account Instructions and Forms Packet (INF 1133) (PDF).

-You must renew your account every two years.
-To renew your account, complete and submit:
+- You must renew your account every two years.

-You must notify DMV of any changes to your account within 10 business days of the change.
-To modify your account, complete and submit:
+- You must notify DMV of any changes to your account within 10 business days of the change.

 Service Provider Accounts

 Any vendor or agent requesting DMV records on behalf of a business needs a service provider account.
-To apply, complete and submit:
+To apply, or to renew or modify an existing account, complete and submit your application through the Information Requester Program online service.
+Below is a list of items that may be required:

-- Commercial Requester Account Application – Service Provider (INF 1106V).
+- Commercial Requester Account Application – Service Provider (INF 1106V) (PDF).

 - Application fee: